antebachmann/Datastory/index.md

 ## Methods

-In our data story we focus on **sentiment analysis by matter and social group**.
+In our data story we focus on **how groups of people feel about certain issues**.

-We wish to test our hypothesis
+To test our hypothesis we use the [quotebank](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf) dataset, which we filter by issue, then we run sentiment analysis on every issue, keeping years separate, finally we use [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) to associate a person with each quote.

+_In fine_, this allows us to observe sentiments by year, issue, and gender.
+Then we can observe whether the tone of discourse evolves over time, if specific groups have different attitudes, and what is the overall mood of one issue compared to another.

 ## The tone of discourse